TNG/if-webpage-plugins/src/lib/measure-webpage/README.md

 > [!NOTE] > `MeasureWebpage` (based on [Puppeteer](https://github.com/puppeteer/puppeteer) and [Lighthouse](https://github.com/GoogleChrome/lighthouse)) is a community plugin, not part of the IF standard library.
 This means the IF core team are not closely monitoring these plugins to keep them up to date.
 You should do your own research before implementing them!

 The `MeasureWebpage` plugin measures the weight of a webpage in bytes and the weight of the resources categorized by type.
-It can also measure, within certain restrictions, the percentage of data that needs to be reloaded if the page is revisited.
+It can also approximate, within certain restrictions, the percentage of data that needs to be reloaded if the page is revisited.
 The plugin is build with Puppeteer.
 It can also generate a Lighthouse report.

 # Parameters